A Novel Convolution and Attention Mechanism-based Model for 6D Object Pose Estimation: Experiments

-Fig. 3 and Fig. 4 illustrate the comparative performance of these variants on the YCB-Video, LINEMOD, and Occluded LINEMOD datasets.
-From these results, we can derive the following insights: \begin{enumerate} \item[\textbf{1.}] {\bf Effect of Graph Convolution Type(PoseLecTr+)}: Replacing Legendre convolution with Chebyshev convolution in PoseLecTr+ results in slightly lower performance across all datasets.
-On the LINEMOD dataset, accuracy decreases from 99.7\% (PoseLecTr) to 96.4\%, with similar declines on Occluded LINEMOD (94.34\% vs.\ 95.54\%) and YCB-Video (91.56\% vs.\ 93.36\%).
-These findings suggest that Legendre convolution more effectively captures both local and global contexts compared to Chebyshev convolution.

-\item[\textbf{2.}] {\bf Effects of Spatial Feature Self-attention(PoseLecTr*)}: When the spatial self-attention mechanism is removed from PoseLecTr*, the accuracy on Occluded LINEMOD (92.54\%) and YCB-Video (89.96\%) decreases more substantially.
+From the results, we can derive the following insights: \paragraph{Effect of Graph Convolution Type (PoseLecTr+)} Replacing Legendre convolution with Chebyshev convolution in PoseLecTr+ results in slightly lower performance across all datasets.
+On the LINEMOD dataset, accuracy decreases from 99.7\% (PoseLecTr) to 96.4\%, with similar declines on Occluded LINEMOD (94.34\% vs. 95.54\%) and YCB-Video (91.56\% vs. 93.36\%).
+These results indicate that Legendre convolution provides more effective modeling of both local and global contexts than Chebyshev convolution. \paragraph{Effects of Spatial Feature Self-Attention (PoseLecTr*)} When the spatial self-attention mechanism is removed from PoseLecTr*, the accuracy on Occluded LINEMOD (92.54\%) and YCB-Video (89.96\%) decreases more substantially.
 This indicates that spatial self-attention is particularly important in handling occlusion and complex scenes.
-Meanwhile, the performance on LINEMOD (96.9\%) remains relatively stable, suggesting that removing spatial self-attention chiefly affects more challenging datasets where spatial dependencies play a more critical role.

-\item[\textbf{3.}] {\bf Effects of Self-attentional Distillation(PoseLecTr\#)}: Excluding self-attentional distillation from PoseLecTr\# modules leads to a decline in performance, particularly on LINEMOD (92.64\%) and YCB-Video (89.56\%).
+Meanwhile, the performance on LINEMOD (96.9\%) remains relatively stable, suggesting that removing spatial self-attention chiefly affects more challenging datasets where spatial dependencies play a more critical role. \paragraph{Effects of Self-Attentional Distillation (PoseLecTr\#)} Excluding self-attentional distillation from PoseLecTr\# modules leads to a decline in performance, particularly on LINEMOD (92.64\%) and YCB-Video (89.56\%).
 These results indicate that self-focused distillation is essential for handling larger graph sizes and extended data.
-Without this component, the model’s capacity to manage extensive spatial relationships is diminished, thereby reducing its ability to generalize to more complex environments. \end{enumerate}
+Without this component, the model’s capacity to manage extensive spatial relationships is diminished, thereby reducing its ability to generalize to more complex environments.

-\section{\textbf{Conclusion}}
+\section{Conclusion}